 As the Senior Project Manager for Graham’s Climate + Energy activities, Sarah manages UM's partnership with the Michigan Office of Climate and Energy, helping communities across the state consider energy in their land use planning, zoning, and other policymaking.
 Through this work, she is developing templates, case studies, and other guidance documents that can help local governments across the state set policies related to clean energy.

-Sarah also holds an appointment with the Ford School of Public Policy, where she teaches and conducts research at the intersection of energy policy and land use planning--especially in rural communities.
+Sarah also conducts research at the intersection of energy policy and land use planning--especially in rural communities.
 Her current work focuses on how renewable energy development impacts rural communities (positively and negatively), the disparate reactions of rural landowners to wind and solar projects, and how state and local policies facilitate or hinder renewable energy deployment.

 Prior to joining Graham, Sarah's work experiences include distributing food for the Lutheran World Federation in South Sudan, directing sustainability programs for the American Association for the Advancement of Science, and working on the marketing team for the ENERGY STAR Change a Light, Change the World campaign.
 She has a PhD in Urban and Regional Planning from the University of Michigan, a master's in engineering for sustainable development from the University of Cambridge, a bachelor's degree in mechanical engineering from Villanova University.

 My work contributes directly toward solving the United Nations SDGs listed below.
 Learn more.